2010 Gaza flotilla raid: Mavi Marmara boarding

 Three Israeli commandos were captured.
-The first captured soldier, the commanding officer of the assault team, was abseiling from the helicopter when he was attacked by ten men before his feet hit the deck.
+The first captured soldier, the commanding officer of the assault team, was abseiling from the helicopter when he was attacked by 10 men before his feet hit the deck.
 He was beaten across his body and head, then picked up and thrown to the lower deck, where he was attacked by a dozen activists.
 They beat and choked him, removed his bulletproof vest and sidearm and smashed his helmet, and shoved him into a passenger hall below deck.
-The second soldier was surrounded by a team of fifteen to twenty activists in two groups.
+The second soldier was surrounded by a team of 15 to 20 activists in two groups.
 One group attacked him when he landed on the ship's roof.
 He fired one shot at an activist holding a knife before being subdued.

 The activists seized his gun and beat him as he attempted to fight them off with his back to the hull.
 He was picked up by his arms and legs, and thrown over the hull.
 He attempted to hang onto the hull with both hands but was forced to let go when activists beat his hands and pulled him down by his legs.
 He was then surrounded by another group of activists, stabbed in the stomach and dragged into a lounge while being beaten.
 A third soldier who was lowered onto the deck saw an activist waiting to attack him with an iron crowbar.
 After shoving him away, he was attacked by four more activists, one of whom wrapped a chain around his neck and choked him until he lost consciousness.
-He was then thrown onto the bridge deck, where he was attacked by about twenty activists, who beat him, cut away his equipment, and dragged him into the lounge.
+He was then thrown onto the bridge deck, where he was attacked by about 20 activists, who beat him, cut away his equipment, and dragged him into the lounge.

 The three soldiers were severely wounded and bleeding heavily.
 Two of the soldiers had their hands tied, and a third was unconscious and went into convulsions.
 During their captivity, they were subjected to physical and verbal abuse and photographed and filmed.
 One of the soldiers said that he was beaten after he began moving and yelling that one of the soldiers needed a doctor, and another said that he was placed onto a couch, beaten, and threatened that he would be beaten every time he moved.

-Although radical activists attempted to harm them further, more moderate passengers intervened and protected the soldiers.
+Although the activists attempted to harm them further, other passengers intervened and protected the soldiers.
 Two were given water and one with a severe stomach wound was given a gauze pad.
 Hasan Huseyin Uysal, a Turkish doctor, cleaned the blood off their faces and tended to facial cuts.